JoeyHammoth/tictactoe-AI/README.md

 ```

 ## Documentation
-For documentation regarding this library of packages, the javadoc can be accessed [here](https://joeyhammoth.github.io/tictactoe-AI/tic_tac_toe.html).
+For documentation regarding this library of packages, the pydoc can be accessed [here](https://joeyhammoth.github.io/tictactoe-AI/tic_tac_toe.html).
 For more information regarding usage, the wiki can be accessed [here](https://github.com/JoeyHammoth/tictactoe-AI/wiki).

 ## Requirements